 Research run by Survey Practice proves that embedding the first question directly into your email is more effective at encouraging survey responses.
 The results compared included embedded NPS (32% click rate) vs. hiding the link to the survey under a CTA button (26.2%).

-The question in the email captures respondents’ attention faster, and they are more likely to click on it instead of the link or a button leading to a survey.
-In short, removing the unnecessary steps or friction will both make the experience smoother and faster as well as boost your response rate.
+The question in the email captures respondents' attention faster, and they are more likely to click on it instead of the link or a button leading to a survey.
+In short, removing the unnecessary steps or friction will make the experience smoother and faster.

 Confidentiality and security

 The rising importance and awareness of data security is another factor that will affect your survey response rates.
 Understandably, your respondents might have some concerns, especially if the topic is sensitive and they share personal information with you.

 👉 It's always good practice to disclose your privacy policies and share how you plan to use collected data.
 You might want to include a consent question at the start of the survey, a brief explainer in the email invite or a footer note:

 Survicate is GDPR compliant.
 For more details about Survicate and GDPR, click here.

 Internet users highly value privacy and are more likely to take the survey if assured that their answers would remain confidential.
 To get more people to answer the survey, ensure your respondents that their data will be protected and be transparent with them about how you're going to use it.